Hamisakim/The-Pantheon/README.md

 Build a front-end application consuming an external API.

 # Approach Taken
-We began by brainstorming ideas for cool projects to do and eventually we found this [greekmyths · Apiary](https://greekmythology1.docs.apiary.io/) However it was not working but we were set on the idea around Greek Mythology.
+We began by brainstorming ideas for cool projects to do and eventually we found this [greekmyths · Apiary](https://greekmythology1.docs.apiary.io/) however it was not working but we were set on the idea around Greek Mythology.
 We found another partly completed API which we figured we’d be able to use and get the most out of, given the short time frame [GitHub - newsh/GreekAPI: Web API for Greek Mythology data](https://github.com/newsh/GreekAPI)
 After finding this we began working!
 Once we decided on the family tree we worked together in getting the right data from the API.
 We used a combination of Live Share and pair coding over Zoom to build this.
 To avoid merging code we used a single repository.